apigee/apigee-okta/oidc_integration/README.md

 This project leverages the following project for JWT validations: https://github.com/apigee/iloveapis2015-jwt-jwe-jws

+It also leverages the following jars:
+ - guava: https://github.com/google/guava which is published under Apache 2.0 license
+ - json-smart: https://github.com/netplex/json-smart-v1 which is published under Apache 2.0 license
+ - Nimbus-JOSE-JWT :  https://bitbucket.org/connect2id/nimbus-jose-jwt/wiki/Home which is published under Apache 2.0 license

 # Creating an Okta application for OpenID Connect

 Follow the steps below if you haven't yet created an Okta